Evan Moore: Post-football career

 Moore appeared on Sky Sports Network in London during the 2014-2015 NFL playoffs as a TV analyst.
 Shortly after, he appeared as a studio analyst for NBC's Pro Football Talk.
 In the fall of 2015, Moore made his FOX debut as a color commentator for the Oregon St. vs Oregon college football game.
 He recently called the game ranked as the 30th best of the 2018-19 season, BYU at Utah.

 Personal life

+Evan is married to Colby Moore, a former UCLA volleyball player.
+Moore's sister is Tori Foles, wife of Nick Foles.
 His brother-in-law, Chase Lyman, played WR at the University of California and the New Orleans Saints.